c4dt/showcase/updates/2024-big-update.md

       - Error [https://sidecar.gitter.im/dist/sidecar.v1.js]
       - 404 [Romain Jufer][https://people.epfl.ch/romain.jufer]
   - Sent email on 2024-04-12
+  - Received answer on 04-23, but all proposed links were already in the showcase
 - LAMP - Martin Odersky
   - Added Scala3
   - Sent email on 2024-04-12